mharbeson/mlStockPrediction/README.md

 - Python 3.8.10
 - Stuff
-- Linux users will require python3-tk and python3-gi-cairo.
+- Linux users may require python3-tk and python3-gi-cairo.
 These can be installed by:
 ```
 apt-get install python3-tk python3-gi-cairo
 ```